Cognitics/cdb-productivity-api/README.md

 - jpeg-8c
 - lpng154

-Binaries of all these (except boost) can be downloaded here:
+Binaries of all these can be downloaded here:

 Windows: [http://cdb.cognitics.net/ThirdParty.7z](http://cdb.cognitics.net/ThirdParty.7z)